samueldr/hack-merged-icons/README.md

 ```

 > **NOTE**: by default both *Adwaita* and *Breeze* are included in fallback
 > themes.
-Additionally this, by default, masquerades as `hioclor`.
+Additionally this, by default, masquerades as `hicolor`.
 This means
 > that by default icons should always resolve when using this.